ColinPattinson/Updates/index.md

 # Colin Pattinson Updates
 ![alt text](https://pbs.twimg.com/profile_images/925851460264497153/kC2NfI0T_200x200.jpg "Colin Pattinson")

 Hello, I'm Colin and I'm a Product Manager.
-This page is a collection of updates and posts that I've done.
+This page is a collection of updates and posts from the past few years.
 You can also [find me on Twitter](https://twitter.com/ColinPattinson).

 ### UK Parliament Sprintnotes